POPWorldMedia/POPForums/docs/azurekitlibrary.md

 * `Seconds`: The number of seconds to persist data in the cache.
 * `ConnectionString`: The connection string to the Redis instance.
 * `ForceLocalOnly`: When set to true, the app will not use Redis, just local memory.
 This might be useful if you scale down to one node and no longer need Redis, but don't want to redeploy, for example.
+Obviously don't set to true if you're running more than one node.

 This version of `ICacheHelper` is actually a two-level cache.
 The data is stored locally in the instance memory of the web app, as well as Redis, because it's still faster if it can avoid calling over the wire.
 Invalidation of data is handled over Redis' built-in communication channels.
 So if you update something with a particular cache key, Redis will notify all nodes to invalidate any local value they have.
+Because it's a two-level cache, you might find that your Redis stats seem not to be active, and when it is being called, it's usually a miss.
+That's because it doesn't have to go to the Redis instance itself, since the value is already in local memory.

 If you want to prefix cache keys with a specific string, you can do that by using the dependency injection to replace the default `ITenantService` and implementing its `GetTenant()` method.
 The default implementation simply returns an empty string.

 To run Redis locally, consider using Docker.
 It only takes a few minutes to setup.
 Use the Google to figure that out.

 ## Using Azure Storage queues and Functions
 Azure Storage queues can be used instead of using SQL tables.
-Using SQL for this is not inherently bad, and honestly the volume of queued things in POP Forums probably never gets huge even on a busy forum, with queues you get some of the magic of triggering Azure Functions, for example.
+Using SQL for this is not inherently bad, and honestly the volume of queued things in POP Forums probably never gets huge even on a busy forum, but with queues you get some of the magic of triggering Azure Functions, for example.
 These are most logically used when you have functions.

 To enable queue usage, use this in your start up config: